TETcollective/Topological-Enhancement-Heavy-Element-Synthesis-TET-CVTL-/README.md

 Full license text: https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode

 This preprint is independent research by the TET Collective, Rome, Italy.

-❤️♾️ The primordial trefoil knot has forged the elements and the cleanest fusion path.
-The bootstrap is open — the next experiment awaits.